Atreyagaurav/numrng/README.md

 with gnu `parallel` you can run something like: `numrng 1-3,7-8 | parallel echo {}`

+Number range can be passed as CLI args, or can be passed from stdin.
+For stdin, pass `-` instead of the number range, it'll wait for stdin and interpret them.
+You can pass CLI args range as well as wait for stdin.

+For example both of the following works
+- `echo "1-3,7-8" | numrng -` => `1, 2, 3, 7, 8`
+- `numrng "1-3,7-8"` => `1, 2, 3, 7, 8`

+## Installation
+Follow the instructions to [install rust](https://www.rust-lang.org/tools/install).

+Then with cargo do: `cargo build --release`.
+You'll have the compiled binary.
+Move `target/release/numrng` to the path.

+For Arch Linux, [AUR package `numrng`](https://aur.archlinux.org/packages/numrng) is available.

 ## Extra
  `_` can be used to separate the numbers without it meaning anything.
 For example: `1_000_000-1_000_100` will go from 1000000 to 1000100.